Alan Mullery

 Alan Patrick Mullery MBE (born 23 November 1941) is an English former footballer and manager.
 After enjoying a successful career with Fulham, Tottenham Hotspur, and the England national team in the 1960s and 1970s, he became a manager working with several clubs.
 He is now employed as a television pundit.
 He is also known for being the first ever England player to be sent off in an international match.
+In 1972 lifted the UEFA Cup for Tottenham.

 Playing career

-Mullery was a passing and defensive midfielder for Fulham (1958–1964, 1972–1976), Tottenham Hotspur (1964–1972) and England (1964–1971).
+Mullery played for Fulham (1958–1964, 1972–1976), Tottenham Hotspur (1964–1972) and England (1964–1971).
 He appeared in 364 games for Fulham (scored 37 goals), 312 for Tottenham Hotspur (scored 25 goals), and 35 for England (scored 1 goal).

 Mullery was a key player for the Spurs teams that won the FA Cup in 1967, and skippering them to victory in the 1971 Football League Cup Final and the 1972 UEFA Cup Final.
 In the '72 UEFA Cup Final, his header in the 2nd leg was the decisive goal in a 3–2 aggregate victory over Wolverhampton Wanderers.
 Mullery was also in the Fulham team that lost the 1975 FA Cup Final to West Ham United.

 Mullery was not included in England's squad for the 1966 FIFA World Cup but was selected to play in UEFA Euro 1968.
 In the game against Yugoslavia, Mullery committed a foul against Dobrivoje Trivić, and became the first England player to be sent off in a full international match.
 He was an integral member of England's 1970 World Cup squad, playing in all the side's games in what proved a bitterly disappointing campaign.
 England, the defending champions, lost 3–2 to West Germany in the quarter-finals, having been up 2–0 in the second half.
 In that game Mullery scored England's first goal, the only time he tallied for his country.

 Playing primarily as a deep midfielder, Mullery did not get many goals.
 Two he did score (the 1970 World Cup strike against West Germany; a 1973–74 volley from outside the penalty area against Leicester City, voted the BBC's goal of the season) are well known and still talked about decades later.